mverwe/JetToyHI/README.md

 You will find samples from various event generators.
 For underlying event we have: 'thermal' which is independent particle production using a Boltzmann distribution with a fixed multiplicity and mean p<sub>T</sub> (indicated in the file names).
 For the hard signal we have PYTHIA8 and JEWEL events with various p<sub>T,hat</sub> settings.

-More details about the available samples can be found here: https://twiki.cern.ch/twiki/bin/view/JetQuenchingTools/PU14Samples
+More details about the available samples can be found here: https://jetquenchingtools.github.io/ (public) (old twiki at cern: https://twiki.cern.ch/twiki/bin/view/JetQuenchingTools/PU14Samples)

 ## convert PU14 to HepMC script -